purovitz/Instagram/README.md

 # Instagram
-Instagram clone

 ## What is it?

-It is a simple forum built using PHP + Symfony, MYSQL and HTML + CSS.
+It is a simple instagram clone built using PHP + Symfony, MYSQL and HTML + CSS + Docker.

 ## How it works